Moving to adult care (transition)

 Transition helps you to become responsible for your care and make decisions about your care.

-A transition plan such as Ready Steady Go will be used to gradually plan and prepare you for adult services.
+A transition plan such as Ready Steady Go might be used to gradually plan and prepare you for adult services, or your service might have its own transion pathway.
 This usually starts when you are over 11 years old.
 If you are over 14 and your team hasn’t mentioned transition to you yet, then ask them about it at your next appointment.

 Why do I have to move?